 What does ISOBUS stand for?

-ISO is an acronym for International Organization for Standardization, which is an indication of a global standard.
-The term bus refers to the movement of data from one location to another.
+ISOBUS can be divided into two words - 1.
+ISO, and is an acronym for International Organization for Standardization, which is an indication of a global standard.
+2. BUS, and it refers to the movement of data from one location to another.

 What is ISOBUS?

 The ISOBUS protocol is a standard protocol that allows for the management of communication between tractors, software, and equipment from major manufacturers, allowing for the interchange of data and information in a universal language via a single control in the tractor’s cab.